-Platinum's catalytic properties are used to make nitric acid for fertiliser and, in the petrochemical industry, to achieve a greater yield of highoctane fuel per barrel of oil.
+Platinum's catalytic properties are used to make nitric acid for fertiliser and, in the petrochemical industry, to achieve a greater yield of high-octane fuel per barrel of oil.
+Glass Platinum's high melting point, stability and noncorrosiveness are vital to the glass making industry, as it can withstand the high temperatures necessary without distortion or causing contamination.
+LED screens and glass fibre are produced using platinum.

 Medical Biocompatible and well tolerated by the body, platinum is used in numerous established medical treatments and is at the forefront of many new ones.
 Compounds made from platinum are used in the treatment of cancers and pacemakers contain platinum electrodes.
 Hydrogen Platinum is unlocking the hydrogen economy, a new end-use demand driver for platinum.
 Proton exchange membrane (PEM) technology uses platinum catalysts in electrolysers to produce carbon-free green hydrogen from renewable energy.
 Green hydrogen can be used in a wide range of applications to replace fossil fuels - power generation, heating, fertiliser production, steel making and as a sustainable aviation fuel, as well as powering FCEVs.

-Platinum Investment Council JEWELLERY Global annual jewellery demand has been between 23-30% of total platinum demand over the last five years.
+JEWELLERY Global annual jewellery demand has been between 23-29% of total platinum demand over the last five years.
 Global premier status Platinum jewellery has achieved global premier status and a strong association with love.
 Market developed by Platinum Guild International since 1975.
 Platinum is also renowned for setting diamonds and gemstones securely.

-China China is the world's largest market for platinum jewellery, although competition from other precious metals is strong.
-Design innovation is broadening the appeal of platinum jewellery.
+China In China, design innovation is broadening the appeal of platinum jewellery.